amitdhamija09/Data-Science-Machine-Learning/CreditCardFraud/README.md

 - Despite efforts on the part of the affected institutions, hundreds of millions of dollars are llost to fraud every year.

-According a report published by NIlson, in 2017 the worldwide losses in card fraud related cases reached 22.8 billion dollars.
-The problem is forecasted to get worse in the following years, by 2021, the card fraud bill is expected to be 32.96 billion dollars.

 # Methodolgies involved in day to day life to stop Fraud.
 For years, fraudsters would simply take numbers from __credit__ or __debit cards__ and print them onto blank plastic cards to use at brick-and-mortar stores.
 But in 2015, __Visa__ and __Mastercard__ mandated that banks and merchants introduce __EMV__--chip card technology, which made it possible for merchants to start requesting a PIN for each transaction.<br><br>